Pavo-IM/Proxintosh/README.md

 ```
 ...and a few other devices, but this should give you a general idea of how to go about passing through all the devices you have selected.

-Next you need to get the device-id of those devices by using the `lspci -n -s xx:xx.x` command.
+Next you need to get the device-id of those devices by using the `lspci -knn` command.
 The `xx:xx.x` is from the device address that gets assigned by the kernel.
-From the example above the USB Controller is `31:00.0`, so the command would be `lspci -n -s 31:00.0`.
 Example output of that command looks like...

 ```
-31:00.3 0c03: 1022:149c
+31:00.3 0c03: USB controller: Advanced Micro Devices, Inc. [AMD] Matisse USB 3.0 Host Controller [1022:149c]
 ```
 Make note of each device-id that you are wanting to passthrough to the guest OS.
 Once you have all the device-ids you want to passthrough to the guest OS, you use your favorite editor application, Vim is mine and edit the [vfio.conf](etc/modprobe.d/vfio.conf) located in `/etc/modprobe.d/vfio.conf`.